BrandonTang89/otwbanditwalkthrough/README.md

 cd inhere
 ls
-file ./*    #Observe here how ./ is appended to * to list all files as the file names begin with -
+file ./*    # bserve here how ./ is appended to * to list all files as the file names begin with -

 ''' #Output
 ./-file00: data